Karapiru’s story of life on the run

 His name means ‘Hawk’ in his language.
 Yet even with the acuity of eyesight the moniker suggests, Karapiru could not have foreseen the tragedy that befell his people, the Awá tribe of north-eastern Brazil.
 He could never have imagined the day that he would have to flee for his life far into the rainforest, a shotgun pellet burning in his back, his family mown down by gunmen.
 Nor could he have known that this brutal day would be the first in a decade of solitude and silence.

-The 460 members of the Awá tribe live by hunting for peccary, tapir and monkey, travelling through the rainforest with 6-foot long bows and by gathering forest produce: babaçu nuts, açaí berries and honey.
+Today, there are around 520 members of the Awá tribe.
+They live by hunting for peccary, tapir and monkey, travelling through the rainforest with 6-foot long bows and by gathering forest produce: babaçu nuts, açaí berries and honey.
 Some foods are considered to have special properties – others, such as vultures, bats and the three-toed sloth, are forbidden.
 The Awá also travel by night, lighting the way with torches made from tree resin.

 The tribe nurtures orphaned animals as pets, share their hammocks with raccoon-like coatis and split mangoes with green parakeets.
 Awá women even breast-feed capuchin and howler monkeys and have been known to suckle small pigs.